ingadhoc/stock/stock_orderpoint_manual_update/README.rst

 #.
 Allow to filter by main supplier when opening replenishment menu in case there is a main supplier.
 #.
 Allow to sort the lines in replenishment view according to the forecast qty and the rotation columns.
 #.
 Add the filter "Negatives quantities".
+#.
+Improves performace when opening Replenishment menu.
+#.
+Adds a review toggle per line that allows the user to indicate when the replenishment order is ready to be confirmed.

 Installation
 ============